 Added to this mix was the influence of what was, until recently, referred to as the Orient (a generic term for Asian locales ranging from the Middle East to the Far East), which expanded with Japonisme, the passion for Japanese art and design in the 1870s.

 Books and periodicals provided plenty of ideas and inspiration for fancywork projects, which could easily be adapted for Crazy patchwork.
 Though instructions for making patchwork in this literature were minimal, patterns appeared for embroidery as well as instructions for painting on velvet, beading and other aspects associated with Crazy work.
 It was recommended as suitable for cushions, the ubiquitous tea cosy, shelf trims, bell pulls, "couvre-pieds," and other decorative household goods that one might expect to find in the Victorian parlor.

 Quilts and other items appear to have been made all over the country, often incorporating lavish embroidery and sometimes beading, spangles and occasionally winding braid.
 Lavish dressing gowns, reminiscent of the kimono so favored by the Aesthetes, were also made in Crazy patchwork.

-Crazy work continued to be made in the twentieth century, with a revival of interest during the Second World War, no doubt due to fabric and clothing being rationed.
+Crazy work continued to be made in the twentieth century, with a revival of interest during the Second World War.
+This was likely due to fabric and clothing being rationed.
 The "make do and mend" scheme promoted by the government likely encouraged women to use their scrap bags and be inventive.